Leigh S. J. Hunt

-Leigh S. J. Hunt (August 1855 – October 5, 1933) was an American businessman.
-He is best known as the third president of Iowa State University (1885-1886), and as publisher of the Seattle Post-Intelligencer from 1886 to 1893.
+Leigh Smith James Hunt (August 11, 1855 – October 5, 1933) was an American businessman.
+He is best known as the third president of Iowa State University (1885–1886), as publisher of the Seattle Post-Intelligencer (1886–1893), and as founder and owner of the Oriental Consolidated Mining Company in Korea (1897–1903).
+He later operated a cotton plantation in Sudan until 1910.
 The community of Hunts Point, Washington bears his name.

 Biography

 Early life and education

-Leigh Smith James Hunt was born on a farm near Columbia City, Indiana, in August 1855.
-His parents, Franklin and Martha (Long) Hunt, were natives of the same State.
+Leigh Smith James Hunt was born on a farm near Columbia City, Indiana, on August 11, 1855.
+His parents, Franklin and Martha (Long) Hunt, were natives of the same state.
 Hunt earned an undergraduate degree from Middlebury College via correspondence course and studied law on his own before passing the Indiana bar exam.

 Career

 After completing his education in 1879 he went to Cedar Falls, Iowa, and engaged in teaching school, subsequently becoming Principal.
 There he established his reputation as an educator, and some time later he was engaged as Superintendent of the Schools at Mount Pleasant, Iowa (1880) and Des Moines, Iowa (1882) and still later as President of the State Agricultural College at Ames, Iowa (now the Iowa State University).

-In 1886, he went to Seattle and purchased the Seattle Post-Intelligencer, which he owned and published until 1893.
-His later career included real estate development, operating a gold mine in Korea, growing cotton in Sudan (1904-1910), and mining and land development in Las Vegas, Nevada.
+In 1886, he went to Seattle and purchased the Seattle Post-Intelligencer.
+He lost much of his fortune during the Panic of 1893 and was forced to sell the paper in 1894.
+His later career included real estate development, operating gold mines in Unsan County, Korea under the Oriental Consolidated Mining Company, growing cotton in Sudan (1904–1910), and mining and land development in Las Vegas, Nevada.
 The Huntridge neighborhood in Las Vegas was developed on land that was his farm.